Alpha Phi Alpha: History: 1970–2000

 Beginning in the 1970s, new goals were being introduced to address the current environment.
-The older social programs and policies were still supported, however; under the direction of General President Ernest Morial the fraternity turned its attention to new social needs.
+The older social programs and policies were still supported; however, under the direction of General President Ernest Morial, the fraternity turned its attention to new social needs.
 This included the campaign to eliminate the ghetto-goal on numerous fronts with housing development and entrepreneurship initiatives.

-The Federal Housing Act (of 1963) requested non-profit organizations to get involved with providing housing for low-income families, individuals and senior citizens.
-Alpha Phi Alpha was poised to take advantage of this program with government in improving urban housing living conditions.
+In 1963, the Federal Housing Administration requested non-profit organizations to get involved with providing housing for low-income families, individuals, and senior citizens.
+Alpha Phi Alpha was poised to take advantage of this program with the government in improving urban housing living conditions.
 The Eta Tau Lambda chapter created Alpha Phi Alpha Homes Inc. with James R. Williams as the chairman to address these needs in Akron, Ohio.
 In 1971, Alpha Homes received an $11.5 million grant from HUD to begin groundbreaking on Channelwood Village with the Henry Arthur Callis Tower as its centerpiece.
-Channelwood contains additional structures named after General Presidents James R. Williams and Charles Wesley, and streets named for fraternity founders Tandy and Ogle.
-The Alpha Towers in Chicago and three other urban housing developments in St. Louis, Missouri — the Alpha Gardens, Alpha Towne and Alpha Village saw completion through Alpha Phi Alpha leadership.
+Channelwood contains additional structures named after General Presidents James R. Williams and Charles Wesley and streets named for fraternity founders Tandy and Ogle.
+The Alpha Towers in Chicago and three other urban housing developments in St. Louis, Missouri — the Alpha Gardens, Alpha Towne, and Alpha Village saw completion through Alpha Phi Alpha leadership.